LambdaTest/documentation/docs/smartui-cli.md

 #### For capturing viewport screenshots

-To capture a screenshot of the content currently visible in your viewport, rather than the entire page, it's important to define the viewport width in your configuration settings.
-Specify the desired width parameters as demonstrated in the following example to ensure that the screenshot encompasses only the viewport area.
+To capture a screenshot of the content currently visible in your viewport, rather than the entire page, it's important to define the viewport's width and height in your configuration settings.
+Specify the desired width and height parameters as demonstrated in the following example to ensure that the screenshot encompasses only the viewport area.

 ```json
     "viewports": [